En bref

 CVG 5182 Water Resources Management (3 units)

 Global water supply and demand; Integrated water resources management; Modeling and optimization of water resources systems; Reservoir Management; Uncertainty modeling; Climate Change and water; Decision under uncertainty.
+This course is equivalent to CIVJ 5182 at Carleton University.

 Course Component: Lecture